 Many people with Type I CM do not show symptoms and do not know they have the condition.
 Symptoms may change for some individuals, depending on the compression of the tissue and nerves and on the buildup of crebrospinal fluid pressure.
 Many individuals with the more severe types of CM and have surgery see a reduction in their symptoms and/or prolonged periods of relative stability, although paralysis is generally permanent.

 Current research funded by the National Institute of Neurological Disorders and Stroke includes studies to better understand the genetic factors responsible for the malformation (such as in the P13K-AKT signaling pathway that cause brain overgrowth), and factors that influence the development, progression, and relief of symptoms among people with syringomyelia, including those with Chiari I malformations.
 By studying individuals who either have syringomyelia or are at risk of developing it, researchers hope to gain informaton that may allow doctors to provide more accurate recommendations regarding surgical or non-surgical treatment.
+Other studies hope to gain a better understanding of brain mechanisms involved with cell signaling and proper development of the creebellum and other parts of the brain.
+Other investigators are studying the expression of different growth factors on the development of the brain, skull, spine, and spinal cord.
 Information from the National Library of Medicine’s MedlinePlus Chiari Malformation